Why Do Job Postings Have Closing Dates?

 Because of this, some managers and human resources staff prefer to screen applications as they come in.
 While some managers like this "revolving door policy," others still prefer the traditional standard of waiting until all of the applications are in.

-What is most is key, is the screening process.
+What is most key is the screening process.
 If a good screening process is in place, applicants are measured against an objective set of standards, not against each other.

 Working Without a Closing Date